glbala87/ELLA_tool/docs/releasenotes/README.md

 - Filtered variants are now shown as a list *(analysis workflow)*.
 - [`QUALITY` card is renamed to `ANALYSIS SPECIFIC` *(analysis workflow)*](/releasenotes/#quality-card-renamed-to-analysis-specific-analysis-workflow).
 - [Improved view of class in sidebar *(analysis workflow)*](/releasenotes/#improved-view-of-existing-and-current-class-in-sidebar-analysis-workflow).
-- Workflows can now be finalized with technical, not relevant and/or missing classifictions (depending on configuration).
-Workflows can still force valid classifications for all variants if desired (old behaviour). *(analysis workflow)*
+- Workflows can now be finalized with technical, not relevant and/or missing classifications (depending on configuration).
+Workflows can still force valid classifications for all variants if desired (old behavior). *(analysis workflow)*
 - `Requested date` is now read from input `.analysis` file and used in overview.
 - Too wide images in comments will not make the page scrollable in the horizontal direction.
 - Overview comment is now visible for `Finalised` analyses and variants in overview.